Henril Kristoffersen produces incredible recovery to pip Pinturault in Schladming

 The race was briefly halted when a streaker appeared on the line at the end of Alex Vinatzer’s run.

-The course invader, who also gatecrashed the FIFA World Cup in 2018, displayed a short message on a banner before being taken away.
+The course invader, who also gatecrashed the Champions League final in 2019, displayed a short message on a banner before being taken away.